-Despite this study's poor methodology,

 medication non-adherence?
 Or was the furosemide under-dosed as a result of low bioavailability?

--Table: Data from the authority on diuretics, Craig Brater, confirm this paper's findings.
-This is why more recent loop diuretics such as bumetanide and torsemide are my preferred oral agents.
+-Table: Widely circulated data from Brater indicates why more recent loop diuretics such as bumetanide and torsemide are my preferred oral agents.
 The narrower the range in bioavailability, the more predictable the therapeutic response.

 -Disclosures: I have no conflicts to declare.